reubenstr/RGBY-ROM/README.md

 # RGBY-ROM

-RGBY-ROM reads data cartridges comprised of red, green, blue, and yellow acrylic squares each acting as 2 bits of program data.
+RGBY-ROM reads data cartridges comprised of red, green, blue, and yellow acrylic squares where each square acts as 2 bits of program data.
+The the program is then excuted on a custom simple CPU architecture instantiated on a FPGA to control a RGB LED and 8 LED indicators.

 ***
 <div align="center">